VIDA-NYU/openclean-core/docs/source/datamodel.rst

 Or
 ^^
-Or validates that atleast one of the outputs of the input functions is true and creates a list of predicates.
+Or validates that at least one of the outputs of the input functions is true and creates a list of predicates.

 .. jupyter-execute::